Hire Content Managers

 In 2024, companies were looking to fill tends of thousands of content manager jobs in the US alone.
 Given this strong demand, finding the right content manager may be a challenge.

-Content managers oversee the creation, publication, and management of content across various platforms, such as websites, social media, and email.
+Content managers oversee the creation, publication, and management of digital marketing content across various platforms, such as websites, social media, and email.
 These multitalented professionals can handle diverse responsibilities, from developing an organization’s content strategy and ensuring a consistent brand voice online to managing a team of creatives, tracking key performance indicators (KPIs), and researching competitors.
 Content managers are strategic, analytical, creative, and organized—a combination of qualities that are not always easy to find in one professional.

 This guide shows you how to hire a content manager by identifying the attributes and skills of a strong candidate.
 It also shares best practices for writing job descriptions and conducting interviews.